 Sexual assault accusations in Boulder, Colorado can abruptly alter someone's life.
-A night out can quickly turn into criminal penalties if someone drinks too much alcohol and participates in sex that involves any amount of force or non-consensual acts.
-Sometimes in these cases their is culpability.
+A night out at a party can quickly turn into criminal penalties if someone drinks too much alcohol and participates in sex that involves any amount of force or non-consensual acts.
+Sometimes in these cases there is culpability.
 Others times an alleged victim changes their mind the next morning about what transpired the night before or seeks revenge through an accusation of rape.
 Any charges relating to sexual assault requires swift action by contacting an especially skilled sexual assault defense attorney.

 Things to Know About Colorado's Sexual Assault Law